Jamaran Hussainiya

-Jamaran Hussainiya was the mansion of Ruhollah Khomeini, founder of the Islamic Republic of Iran, in Jamaran village.
+Jamaran Hussainiya (حسینیه جماران) was the mansion of Ruhollah Khomeini, founder of the Islamic Republic of Iran, in Jamaran village.
 In January 1980, Khomeini traveled to Tehran to treat a heart ailment.
 The doctors told him the weather in Qom was not good for him.
-The mansion is situated next to the Hussainiya mosque in Jamaran village, linked The to the mosque by a metal platform.
+The mansion is situated next to the Hussainiya mosque in Jamaran village, the mansion being linked to the mosque by a metal platform.
 Khomeini often walked up a flight of stairs leading from his house to the balcony of the mosque, from which he often spoke.